StevenBlack/vocab/readme.md

 time sunbathing while attending the University of Miami.

+### heeltap
+Remainder of drink left in a glass or bottle.

 ### hegemony
 Political and/or economic leadership, as in one country over another or one state over another.